intel/pepc/docs/misc-msr-scope.md

 This warning is highly beneficial and has saved several users significant troubleshooting time.

-The `msr-ioscope` tool in the `pepc` repository can be used to determine the I/O scope of MSR bits on a real system.
+The `tools/msr-ioscope` tool in the `pepc` repository can be used to determine the I/O scope of MSR bits on a real system.
 See [Repository Tools](guide-main.md#repository-tools).